-The insider advice on this page is from Wendy’s Trusted Travel Expert for Israel: Joe Yudin of Touring Israel.
+The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Israel: Joe Yudin and Jonathan Rose of Touring Israel.

 Where to Stay and Eat

 The newly renovated Inbal Hotel is in a great location, with exquisite breakfasts, an outdoor pool, and terrific views.
 The David Citadel, Waldorf-Astoria, and Orient hotels are expensive, but you can’t beat the locations, pools, and views.
 And for historical significance, no property in town can match the King David, which has welcomed celebrities and politicians since 1929, although it is in need of a renovation.
 The Mamilla Hotel has that luxury boutique look and feel, near the Old City and the nightlife, but it lacks views and an outdoor pool.